Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/Lab-02/README.md

 [Add the MySql data context]
 services.AddDbContext<FortuneTellerContext>(opt => opt.UseMySQL(connString));
 ```
+2. Save your changes
-2. The Startup.cs file should look like this:
+3. The Startup.cs file should look like this:
 ![alt text][vsCodeStartupCs]

 ## Bind MySql to App
 1. In AppManager, click the Marketplace link in left box.
 ![alt text][appManagerMarketplace]
 2. Choose the MySql service, and a capacity plan.
-In this case the 100mb plan will be used.
+In this case the 100mb plan will be used
 ![alt text][appManagerMySql]
-3. Click the blue 'Select this plan' button, name the new instance as mysql-100mb, select the Development space, select the fortune-teller-services app, and click the blue 'Add' button.
+3. Click the blue 'Select this plan' button, name the new instance as mysql-100mb, select the Development space, select the fortune-teller-services app, and click the blue 'Add' button
 ![alt text][appManagerMySqlValues]

 ## Update App Manifest
-1. Open the /manofest.yml file and add the following:
+1. Open the /manifest.yml file and add the following:
 ```
   services:
     - mysql-100mb
 ```
 **Note the spacing, from the left margin there should be 2 spaces before "services" and 4 spaces before "- mysql-100mb"
+2. Save your changes
-2. The manifest.yml file should look like this:
+3. The manifest.yml file should look like this:
 ![alt text][vsCodeManifest]

 ## Push The App
-1. Open a Terminal (or command prompt) and navigate to the app directory.
+1. Open a Terminal (or command prompt) and navigate to the app directory
 ```
 > cd ~/DotNet-Core-SteelToe-Workshop/FortuneTeller
 ```